 I consider myself a health conscience guy who plays tennis three times a week, watches what he eats, and goes on frequent hikes and bike rides.
-That said, I’ve definitely been overweight before, and I came close again on my recent trip to Europe.
+That said, I've definitely been overweight before.
+And each time I reflect on why I gained weight, it's simply because my caloric intake was too high.

 * I don't want to burden my family with unnecessary health complications.
 Being a burden to loved ones is a terrible, terrible thing.
 I would hate to see my wife, kids, or relatives have to constantly check in on me because I've received brain damage from a stroke, or can no longer go to the bathroom on my own due to some manly cancer.